MyBitFoundation/MyBit-Go.app/TESTING.md

 Account information is displayed at the top bar in the app.
 To get started among investments ETH from [Faucet service](https://faucet.metamask.io/) for the Ropsten is practiced.
 After requested Ropsten ETH will be displayed in Metamask.
+Notice that Metamask requires time to retrieve new balance information form the blockchain.

 #### Explore Categories
 The app groups all the assets into categories.